Not sure if Big O Tires is right for you?

 Potential Mitigations

-• A thorough review of the details of all past litigation in Item 3 with your franchise attorney is crucial.
+• A thorough review of the details of all past and present litigation disclosed in Item 3 with your attorney is crucial.

 Citations: Item 3